Artwork guidelines for branded USB sticks

-To help us ensure your order reaches in time.
-We need to have the correct format of your company logo.
-Most importantly we need to have production ready graphics from your company before we can start on the process of your order.
+To help us ensure your order reaches you in time and them items are printed to the best standard possible, we need to have your company logo in the correct format.
+Most importantly we need to have production ready graphics before we can begin production of your order.

 Pantone Solid-Coated Colors

-We require Pantone solid coated colours for colour and multi colour printing to match.
+We require Pantone solid coated colours for colour and multi coloured printing to match.

-For the best results, we highly recommend that you use a Pantone Color Guide to choose the correct/matching color.
-If you wish, we will choose colors that match your given colors as near as possible.
+For the best results, we highly recommend that you use a Pantone Colour Guide to choose the correct/matching color.
+If you wish, we will choose colours that match your given colors as closely as possible.

 Black And White Pantone colours

 Black and white do not require Pantone matching.
-However, all shades of gray do.
+However, all shades of grey do.